wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **Q:**&ensp;But what gives you courage?

 **M:**&ensp;How perverted are your views!
 Need courage be given?
 Your question implies that anxiety is the normal state and courage is abnormal.
 It is the other way round.
 Anxiety and hope are born of imagination — I am free of both.
-I am simple *being* and I need nothing to rest on.
+I am simple *beïng* and I need nothing to rest on.

-**Q:**&ensp;Unless you know yourself, of what use is your being to you?
+**Q:**&ensp;Unless you know yourself, of what use is your beïng to you?
 To be happy with what you are, you must know what you are.

-**M:**&ensp;Being shines as knowing, knowing is warm in love.
+**M:**&ensp;Beïng shines as knowing, knowing is warm in love.
 It is all one.
 You imagine separations and trouble yourself with questions.
 Don’t concern yourself overmuch with formulations.
-Pure being cannot be described.
+Pure beïng cannot be described.

 **Q:**&ensp;Unless a thing is knowable and enjoyable, it is of no use to me.
 It must become a part of my experience, first of all.

 **M:**&ensp;You are dragging down reälity to the level of experience.
 How can reälity depend on experience, when it is the very ground (<span data-tippy-content="Support.">adhar</span>) of experience.
 Reälity is in the very fact of experience, not in its nature.
-Experience is, after all, a state of mind, while being is definitely not a state of mind.
+Experience is, after all, a state of mind, while beïng is definitely not a state of mind.

 **Q:**&ensp;Again I am confused!
-Is being separate from knowing?
+Is beïng separate from knowing?

 **M:**&ensp;The separation is an appearance.
-Just as the dream is not apart from the dreamer, so is knowing not apart from being.
+Just as the dream is not apart from the dreamer, so is knowing not apart from beïng.
 The dream is the dreamer, the knowledge is the knower, the distinction is merely verbal.

 **Q:**&ensp;I can see now that *sat* and *chit* are one.
 But what about bliss (*ananda*)?
-Being and consciousness are always present together, but bliss flashes only occasionally.
+Beïng and consciousness are always present together, but bliss flashes only occasionally.

-**M:**&ensp;The undisturbed state of being is bliss; the disturbed state is what appears as the world.
+**M:**&ensp;The undisturbed state of beïng is bliss; the disturbed state is what appears as the world.
 In nonduality there is bliss; in duality — experience.
 What comes and goes is experience with its duality of pain and pleasure.
 Bliss is not to be known.
 One is always bliss, but never blissful.
 Bliss is not an attribute.

 **Q:**&ensp;I have another question to ask: Some *Yogi*s attain their goal, but it is of no use to others.
 They do not know, or are not able to share.
 Those who can share out what they have, initiate others.
 Where lies the difference?